 EUROPEAN POLIO UNION

 The European Polio Union (EPU) is a European umbrella organisation for national organisations that support people who have had polio and for people that are currently coping with Post Polio Syndrome (PPS).
 The EPU aims, by bringing all those organisations together, to strengthen their force, to learn from each other and to help each other.
 In some countries in Europe the knowledge and treatment of PPS is (much) better than in others and the aim is to make this more equal all over Europe.
+You can access their newsletters here.

 THE HELPLINES ASSOCIATION